blankego/blankego.github.com/resources.md

 You don't need to build the Babel to make your way to heaven  - <http://rosettacode.org/>

+Compare the syntax in a tabular style - <http://rigaux.org/language-study/syntax-across-languages/>

 Have questions?
 Ask an warm-hearted expert at [Stackoverflow](http://stackoverflow.com/)